w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 You will notice that the total amount of stake for candidates `A`, `D`, and `B` equals (aside from rounding errors) the total amount of stake of all the voters (`1 + 2 + 3 + 4 + 5 = 15`).
 This is because each voter had at least one of their candidates fill a seat.
-Any voter whose had none of their candidates selected will also not have any stake in any of the elected candidates.
+Any voter who had none of their candidates selected will also not have any stake in any of the elected candidates.

 ## Optimizations